Silex, Missouri: 2008 floods

 In 2008, Silex flooded and displaced most of the residents.
 This had a major impact on the small town, forcing it to come up with other options.
 With the county as a whole facing financial difficulties in revenues and the town also losing business from the flood, the trustees decided to move the residents out of the flood way and plain.
 After the town applied for a relocation grant from USDA, it was granted partial funding for the move in sections.
 First and foremost: moving the residents to a safe location.
 Some accomplished this by agreeing to build a new home at a special rate and were given grant funds to do so, and some residents took a portion of the grant funding and simply picked their house up and moved it up on the hill in the city's new Stephens Bluff addition.
 With the move of a whole town, there were many complications in the process and these are ongoing.
 One is removing the old households, many of which had contaminated pipes because of the age of the homes, and re-engineering city utility services.
 The move of the town to its new location has taken the people out of harm's way.
 But with the difficult time of the economy, the town still has an open project to this date on the original plans and struggles to meet Department of Natural Resource requirements because of the relocation project.
 The town had applied for infrastructure grants and received one in late 2008 for a sewer project.
 That came at a price of issuing bonds to pay for the project which was another out of pocket expense for residents.
 This is still an ongoing project to this date with the finalization of the project to be completed in December 2015.

 Before the project was finalized, the town was hit with another flood in the spring of 2015.
 With a small work force, city employees scrambled and only one boil order was issued, and city services continued.
 Many residents were stunned that they had lost water in the new town portion, but during the storm that had dropped seven inches of rain on the city and points north, the new water tower was struck by lightning and disabled the pump.
 With all of the town's sewer lift stations underwater and the town's sewer treatment plant also submerged, this was a major test for the city.
 The workers and even the town Chief of Police jumped into action.
 Several people who lived just outside of town had to be rescued by boat from the second story windows of their home.
-"This was the fastest I have ever seen it come up and I've lived here all my life", said local resident Johnny Thompson.
 The 2015 flood has been the highest flood event on record for the town.
 Reminiscence of this is painted on the rear wall of Baragiola Hardware and Lumber.